jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

 6. Copy and paste the gateway **URL** of the deployed **API App** into Notepad for later use.

-7. Your browser should open and display the following web page:
+7. Viewing the Web App in a browser will display the following web page:

    ![Your App Service app is up and running web page displayed](media/2019-04-11-04-58-04.png "App is up and running")